Buttery Carrot and Swede Mash

 Step 3

-Mash (using a vegetable masher) until the carrot and swede reaches the consistency you prefer (we like it quite smooth).
+Mash well, until the carrot and swede reaches your preferred consistency (we like it quite smooth).

 What could I serve with this Buttery Carrot and Swede Mash?

-This Buttery Carrot and Swede Mash works really well as part of a roast dinner, but is also a great accompaniment to any of the following dishes:
+This Buttery Carrot and Swede Mash works really well as part of a roast dinner, and it’s also a great accompaniment to any of the following dishes:

 Beef Stroganoff pinchofnom.com